OneOfTheInfiniteMonkeys/MTDL/README.md

 - The '<a href="https://github.com/OneOfTheInfiniteMonkeys/MTDL/blob/main/Magtag%20PowerPoint%20Layout%2003.pptx">Magtag PowerPoint Layout 03.pptx</a>' file is a Microsoft&trade; PowerPoint&trade; pack with slidemaster backgrounds consisting of a Magtag graphic to enable graphic design prior to coding.
 The image scale approximates to 2:1 The file should load into Google&trade; Docs, though this has not be tested.

 ## Hardware
 Important - Required for use is a small <a href="https://www.adafruit.com/product/4236" target="_blank">LiPo</a> battery, supported by the MagTag.
+Suggested - <a href="https://www.adafruit.com/product/4807">Acrylic + Hardware Kit for Adafruit MagTag<a>